County Galway Ireland · Co. Galway · Bealadangan Save · Share

 Kilkieran Bay

-Kilkieran Bay spreads around the village — a sea inlet about eight miles long where the Connemara coast gives way to rocky ground and Atlantic swell.
-The fishing boats work it.
-The water is cold and serious.
-The shore is rocky.
-The weather can arrive quickly.
-This is the working water of the coast.
+Kilkieran Bay spreads around the village - a long sea inlet on the south Connemara coast, all rocky ground and Atlantic swell.
+The water is cold and serious and the shore is rocky.
+The weather can arrive quickly off the open Atlantic.
+This is the working water that the bridges and the pier exist to deal with, not a swimming bay.

 Things to do outside.